stevefinch/CS261_Handbook/heap.md

 An array supports the following operations:

-* **getMin/getMax/pop**: obtain a value stored in the structure at a specific indexed position in the array.
+* **getMin/getMax/pop**: return the minimum value stored in the structure (max for Max Heap).
-  * O(1), constant time.
-An array variable really just records the base address of the array, so we know the exact memory address of the beginning of the array.
-We also know the data type of the elements in the array, and therefore the size of each element.
-Given the index of an element we wish to read, we can calculate the address of that element in *one step*: base address + sizeof(datatype) * index.
-Since we can calculate this in one step for all values in the array, this is an O(1) constant time operation.
+  * O(1), constant time to return the value.
+O(log(n)) to pop the value (return and also delete).
+GetMin is simply return the root of the heap so O(1).
+For pop when the root is removed the last leaf is moved to the root.
+Then bubble down is used to move it to the correct position.
+The height of the heap is log(n) so bubble down will might have log(n) swaps which makes the complexity O(log(n))
-* **insert**: obtain a value stored in the structure at a specific indexed position in the array.
+* **insert**: add a a value the structure
   * O(log(n)), constant time.
-An array variable really just records the base address of the array, so we know the exact memory address of the beginning of the array.
-We also know the data type of the elements in the array, and therefore the size of each element.
-Given the index of an element we wish to read, we can calculate the address of that element in *one step*: base address + sizeof(datatype) * index.
-Since we can calculate this in one step for all values in the array, this is an O(1) constant time operation.
+The new value is placed in the first open leaf on the last row.
+Then bubble up is used to put it into the correct location.
+This could be as many as log(n) swaps, so the complexity is O(log(n)).

 # Use Cases